Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Jinan are positioned to serve the city's high-tech industrial development zones and the broader provincial economy, which includes heavy industry, manufacturing, and software development.
+Proximity To Key Business Districts: Data centers in Jinan are positioned to serve the city's high-tech zones and industrial parks.
+This proximity provides low-latency connectivity for regional headquarters in manufacturing, software, and logistics.

 Natural Disaster Risk